-While the planning design elements must be described in the application, BJA expects that some elements may already be in the preliminary stages of development at the time of the application.
-The planning phase will be used to work toward being able to address the eight program design elements in the implementation phase.
-The following are the planning design elements that applicants must address:
+While the planning design elements must be described in the application, BJA expects that some elements may already be in the preliminary stages of development at the time of its submission.
+However, all applicants should consider that the planning phase will be used to address the ten program design elements in the implementation phase:

-- Completion and Submission of the Planning and Implementation Guide.
-Grantees will receive intensive technical assistance and will be allowed to access up to \$150,000 of the total grant award in order to complete and submit a required Planning and Implementation Guide to be provided by the BJA technical assistance provider-the National Reentry Resource Center (NRRC)-which will guide each grantee in developing a plan for systems enhancements that incorporates evidence-based programs, policies, practices, data collection, and ongoing monitoring.
-The Planning and Implementation Guide must be completed in coordination with the technical assistance provider and then receive final approval by BJA.
+1. Complete and Submit Planning and Implementation Guide.
+Grantees will receive intensive technical assistance and will be allowed to access up to \$150,000 of the total grant award in order to complete and submit a required Planning and Implementation Guide provided by the BJA technical assistance provider-the National Reentry Resource Center (NRRC)-which will guide each grantee in developing a plan for systems enhancements that incorporates evidence-based programs, policies, practices, data collection, and monitoring.
+The Planning and Implementation Guide must be completed in coordination with the technical assistance provider and receive final approval by BJA.
 Grantees will have 12 months to complete the Planning and Implementation Guide.
-A completed guide must include: - Description of the plan for standardized screening and assessment, and the collaborative comprehensive case plan process. - A research plan that identifies the solution(s) to be tested, intended outcomes, and evaluation metrics, including the research base for the proposed strategies. - A performance measurement and evaluation plan, to include ongoing analysis, monitoring, and assessment of overall project impact. - Advisory Group Meetings.
-During the planning phase, there must be meetings with an advisory group with high level leaders within the criminal justice and behavioral health systems.
+A completed guide must include:

+- A description of the plan for standardized screening and assessment and of the collaborative comprehensive case plan process. - A performance measurement and evaluation plan, to include solutions to be tested, evaluation metrics, documentation of research base for proposed strategies, ongoing analysis, monitoring, and assessment of overall project impact.

+2. Convene Advisory Group Meetings.
+During the planning phase, the grantee must hold meetings with an advisory group of high level leaders within the criminal justice and behavioral health systems.